- Service Order Charges

 Federal Universal Service Charge: The Federal Universal Service Fund provides monetary support to rural telephone companies operating in high cost areas to assist them in maintaining affordable local telephone service.
 It also funds federal programs such as E-Rate, which discounts telecommunications services for schools, libraries and medical facilities.
 This charge is recalculated quarterly by the FCC.

-Electronic online bill or E-bill lets you look at your telephone bill any time you want, right on the Internet.
-Not only can you “view” your bill, but you can also pay your bill by E-Check, MasterCard, or Visa.
+Electronic online billing/SmartHub lets you look at your telephone bill any time you want when connected to the Internet, and on any device when using the SmartHub mobile app, available at the App Store and Google Play.
+Not only can you “view” your bill, but you can also pay your bill by E-Check, MasterCard, American Express or Visa.
 You can look up those “unknown” calls with just the click of a mouse, identify your calling patterns and easily see where your calls are going, check to see if payment has been received, eliminate paper and the list goes on!
-For more information on E-bill, please give our business office a call and a customer service representative will help you gain access to your phone bill.
+For more information on SmartHub, please give our business office a call and a customer service representative will help you gain access to your phone bill.

 When Is My Bill Due?